|

-chocolate wafers, only this chocolate wafer is tastier and much lower in fat.
-This recipe comes from one of my favorite books by Alice Medrich,
+chocolate wafers, only better.
+I adapted this recipe from one of my favorite books by Alice Medrich,

 Cookies and Brownies.
 Although it is one of her smaller books, with just 50